iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 - HTTP
 - Local files and directories outside the <abbr>workspace</abbr>

-> Note that these are a subset of the remote storage types supported by
-> `dvc remote`.

 In order to specify an external <abbr>dependency</abbr> for your stage, use the usual `-d` option in `dvc run` with the external path or URL to your desired file or directory.